Workflow Rules in Salesforce

 Go for the most professional Salesforce Training Course for a stellar career now!

 Step 1: You’ll see a menu on the left side of the screen.
 Scroll down to find Process Automation.
-Find Workflow Rules in that menu as shown below and click on it.
+Under this section, find Workflow Rules and click on it

-Step 2: Now, click on New Rule to create a new workflow rule as shown in the image below.
+Step 2: On the new screen, click on New Rule to create a new workflow rule as shown in the image below:

 Step 3: You need to select an object now.
 You can choose any object from the drop-down menu.
 For practice, select Lead as the object

 Step 4: In this step, you will configure the Workflow Rule.
 To do so, you need to enter the following details:

-Rule Criteria: Select the required option from the first drop-down menu.
-Here, we are selecting criteria are met.
+- Rule Criteria: Select criteria that are met from the first drop-down menu.
 In the Field section, select the required field criteria.
-Explore different options according to your wish
+Explore the different Field Types according to your wish

 Get certified from this top Salesforce Course in Singapore today!

-Step 5: In this step, you will need to add a Workflow Action.
-Select the action from the drop-down option.
-Here, we are selecting the New Email Alert option.
-After selecting, click on Done.
+: In this step, you will need to add a Workflow Action.
+Select the action from the drop-down option (here, New Email Alert

-Step 6: In this step, you will be creating an Email Alert.
+Step 6: In this step, you will create an Email Alert.
 To do so, you need to fill the following details:

-Email Template: An Email Template is the text which will be present in the email.
-You can create an email template on your own, or you can choose from the default options.
-You can do so by clicking on the magnifying icon beside the textbox.
-Here, we have selected the first option
+- Email Template: An Email Template is the template of the text that will be present in the email.
+You can create an email template on your own or you can choose from the default options.
+You can do so by clicking on the magnifying icon beside the textbox

-Step 8: Click on Activate.
-This will activate the workflow rule.
+Step 8: Now, click on Activate to activate the workflow rule

-Step 10: Click on New to create a record.
+Step 10: Click on New to Create a Salesforce Record

-Step 11: After you click on New from the previous step, the following screen will appear.
-Enter all necessary details and click on Save.
+Step 11: After you click on New, the following screen will appear.
+Enter all the necessary details here and click on Save

-After saving, the following confirmation of the data will be displayed.
+After saving, a screen showing the confirmation of data will be displayed

-And a confirmation mail will be sent to you.
+Also, a confirmation mail will be sent to you

 After that, Deactivate the workflow rule and click on Edit

 Have you got more queries?
-Come to our Community and get them clarified today!
+Come to our Community and get them all clarified today!

-Step 13: Select the number of days, months, or years you want the action to be done in and click on Save.
+Step 13: Select the number of days, months, or years after which you want the action to be executed and click on Save

 Now, the trigger has been created.
-Add the preferred workflow action.
-Here, let’s select New Email Alert.
+You can add the preferred workflow action.
+Here, select New Email Alert

 Step 15: Click on Activate

-As we come to an end of this session on Workflow in Salesforce, I hope you have a complete set of information on what actually Workflow in Salesforce is and how to use it.
-In the next session of this tutorial, we’ll be covering Process Builder.
+As we come to the end of this Salesforce Tutorial section on Workflow in Salesforce, I hope you have a complete set of information on what workflow in Salesforce is and how to use it.